HamzaGiTX786/SWE-agent_Merge_Conflict/README.md

 - The repo contains files that have been changed in `branch a` in directory `a`, and files changed in `branch b` in directory `b`.
 - The `base` directory contains files prior to any changes in `branch a` or `branch b`.
-- `merge` contains the files after `branch a` and `branch b` have been merged.
+- `merged` contains the files after `branch a` and `branch b` have been merged.
 - The diffs (`<<<<` & `>>>>`) represent a merge conflicts, and show the code that needs a resolution

 ## 🔴 Issues

-- To evaluate SWE-agents, the merge conflict is represented as an issue
+- To evaluate SWE-agent, the merge conflict is represented as an issue
 - The SWE-agents is tasked with resolving the merge conflict using the issue description

 ## 🙏 Acknowledgement